apache/cloudstack-cloudmonkey/README.md

 The original `cloudmonkey` was written in Python and contributed to Apache CloudStack project by [Rohit Yadav](http://rohityadav.cloud) on 31 Oct 2012 under the Apache License 2.0.
-The Python-based original CLI is now referred to as the legacy cloudmonkey and can be installed using `pip install cloudmonkey`.

 Starting version 6.0.0, the modern cloudmonkey `cmk` is a fast and simplified Go-port of the original tool with some backward incompatibilities and reduced feature set.
-It ships as a standalone 64-bit executable binary for several platforms such as Linux, Mac and Windows.
+It ships as a standalone 64-bit [executable binary for several platforms such as Linux, Mac and Windows](https://github.com/apache/cloudstack-cloudmonkey/releases).

 **NOTE:**